atomicpickle/Roguelike/README.md

     BETA 1.0.1:
     - initial stable release with all core functions

- in progress (not ordered)
+ in progress (not ordered):
   - addition of more arena bosses
   - formatting various screens to look prettier
   - more colorization
   - adding more areas
   - adding npcs to describe things in world (how to hunt and level, tips etc)
   - adding of basic quests (such as kill x mob for reward)
   - adding of method to get currently hidden stat view items

-completed
+completed:
   - arena badges and earning system
   - arena battles
   - figured out compiling and added precompiled version